Offer Image Discover the Hidden Strategies

 1. Awareness

-Awareness is the most well-known and used lever of the growth marketing framework.
-At its most basic, awareness is the amount of traffic you are getting to your website.
+Awareness is the most well-known lever of the growth marketing framework.
+At its most basic, awareness is how much traffic you get to your website.
 However, there are some caveats to this.

 This makes awareness a vital piece of the growth marketing framework.
 It has a heavy influence over the five other levers.
 If you bring the wrong people to your website:

-• Acquisition numbers will be low or will produce low-quality leads.
+• Acquisition numbers will be low or produce low-quality leads.

-• Low-quality leads mean Activation initiatives won't be as effective, leading to low conversions of MQLs to SQLs.
+• Low-quality leads mean Activation initiatives won't be as effective, leading to decreased conversions of MQLs to SQLs.

-• Fewer or low-quality SQLs means fewer conversions to paying customers and lengthy sales cycles in the Revenue stage.
+• Fewer or low-quality SQLs mean fewer conversions to paying customers and lengthy sales cycles in the Revenue stage.

 2. Acquisition